chris-ip/Machine-Learning/README.md

 The analytics platform I used was KNIME.

-The supervised learning techniques I used:
+//The supervised learning techniques I used//
-Classification;
+Classification: Naive Bayes, k-nearest neighbor, support vector machine
-Regression.
+Regression: Linear regression, regression tree

 The unsupervised learning techniques I used: